 ESBs are less intensive than the EEP programme.
 ESBs work by electing a studbook keeper who is then responsible for collecting data on captive populations of their specific species.
 This data includes births, deaths and transfers across all ESB participants.
 Contributing collections may then ask the studbook keeper for recommendations on breeding and transfers, based on the data they have collected.
 Noah’s Ark is part of two species studbooks.
 These include the Cotton-Top Tamarin (Sagunius oedipus) and the Asian Box Turtle (Cuora amboinensis).

 The Role of Bachelor Groups

-Noah’s Ark is currently home to two EEP bachelor groups.
-Visitors to the zoo may have noticed that both our African Elephants and Spectacled Bears are in male-only pairs.
-By housing some species in male only groups which are known as ‘bachelor groups’, Noah’s Ark is helping the EEP to achieve its overall goal of creating sustainable genetic populations of these species across European zoos.
+Noah’s Ark is currently home to one EEP bachelor group (a male only group).
+Visitors to the zoo may have noticed that all our African Elephants are males.
+By housing this species in a male only group Noah’s Ark is helping the EEP to achieve its overall goal of creating sustainable genetic populations of these species across European zoos.
 In many breeding situations, it is not possible to house several breeding males within the same facility.
 For example, male elephants will naturally leave their family herd once they reach adolescence.
-They will then go on to find their own group of non-related females to breed with, or group together with other solitary males to form a bachelor herd.
+They will then go on to find their own group of non-related females to breed with, or group together with other solitary males to form a bachelor herd in the wild.
 To facilitate this natural behaviour, breeding herds of elephants in zoos will have just one breeding male along with several breeding females, to allow for maximum breeding potential and reduce the risk of conflict within the herd.
 This means that there may be a surplus of males within the zoo population.
 This is why bachelor groups are needed to provide homes for these surplus males, with the aim for them to one day be transferred out to a breeding facility to become fathers themselves and contribute to their breeding programme.